molpopgen/analysis/README.md

+##This is a retired package

+As of July 13, 2015, this package is "retired" and will no longer be supported or maintained.

+The programs in this package have their origin in the days of using Sanger sequencing to study genetic variation.
+The movement towards short-read-based resequencing means that software like this may not be applicable to modern data sets based on modest coverage.

+This software did its job for a decade or more, and still has some use in certain applications, but it is time to stop supporting it.

+"Retired" means that this code:

+* Will no longer be updated to track the development of [libsequence](http://github.com/molpopgen/libsequence).
+* Bugs will not be fixed, unless they trace back to libsequence itself.
+* Installation issues, etc., will not be dealt with

 ##The "analysis" package

 This is the homepage for __analysis__, which is a set of C++ tools for analyzing population-genetic data